Status of the MUonE experiment: Theoretical progress

 Another very recent paper \cite{Balzani:2021del} presented simple exact analytic expressions to compute the hadronic vacuum polarisation contribution to the muon $g-2$ in the space-like region up to next-to-leading order.
 These results can be employed by MUonE to extend the determination of $a_{\mu}^{\rm HVP}$ from leading to next-to-leading order.

 Moreover, the exact NNLO photonic corrections on the leptonic legs, including all mass terms, have been implemented in two independent and fully exclusive MC codes \cite{MCNNLO_PV,MCNNLO_PSI}.
 Their results have been compared and are in very good agreement.
-In addition, the complete NNLO corrections including a lepton pair have been calculated and implemented in the MESMER MC code \cite{MC-pair-prod}.
 Resummation of leading terms in higher orders (by parton shower and YFS exponentiation) matched to (N)NLO will be necessary and is being carried out.

-Finally, the possible contaminations of the MUonE measurement of \amuHLO ~from new physics effects have been studied and found to be below the detection sensitivity \cite{Masiero:2020vxk, Dev:2020drf}.
+In addition, the complete NNLO virtual and real leptonic corrections have been calculated and implemented in the MESMER MC code \cite{MC-pair-prod}.
+The real contributions constitute background events with the production of an $e^+e^-$ pair.
+The extraordinary accuracy requested by the MUonE selection demands also precise estimates of the expected backgrounds.
+Very recently the contribution due to the emission of a neutral pion has been studied \cite{PVpi0}.

+Finally, possible contaminations from new physics effects of the MUonE measurement of $a_{\mu}^{\rm HVP}$ via elastic $\mu e$ scattering have been studied and found to be below the detection sensitivity \cite{Masiero:2020vxk, Dev:2020drf}.
+Despite this fact, it has been recently pointed out that complementary selections of inelastic events at MUonE could have strong sensitivity to light dark matter mediators, in the mass range $10-200$~MeV, which could explain the muon $g-2$ anomaly.
+In particular a dark $Z'$ predicted in $L_\mu- L_\tau$ gauge model could be produced through the process $\mu e \to \mu e Z'$ \cite{asai21}.
+Another promising channel would be the production of dark photon through the process $\mu e \to \mu e A'$ followed by the decay $A' \to e^+e^-$, which could be detected by reconstructing the displaced vertex \cite{galon22}.